-So today, I wanted to share some of the tips and tricks I’ve found to add to my fall décor stash over the years.
+So today, I wanted to share some of the tips and tricks I’ve used to add fun fall pieces to my stash over the years.
 Ultimately it takes a little patience and doing little by little every year.

-Tip #3 Snag fun pieces from yard sales.
+Snag some fun pieces from yard sales.
 Fall is a great time to find many yard sales and antique shows.
-This is a great way to find buckets, crates and bowls.
+This is a great way to find buckets, crates, and bowls.
 Then, simply add some fall florals to it to make a perfect fall bouquet.

-Tip #4 raid your grandmother’s old decor stash.
+Raid your grandmother’s old decor stash.
 What’s one mans trash, is another man’s treasure.
-Eventually one day we will have piles and piles of décor staples that simply find their way to the back of a closet.
-But for us just getting our start, using this resource is an excellent way to add to your stash.
+Eventually one day we will have piles and piles of décor junk that simply find their way to the back of a closet.
+But for those of us just getting started, using this resource is an excellent way to add to your personal pile.
 I came home with bags upon bags of fall florals.
-Don’t be afraid take things apart and repurpose.
-This filler I have in my dough bowls consisted of a cornucopia’s guts and a baggie with a cute scarecrow on the front.
-I took both apart and used the florals and the pumpkins and squash to fill up the bowl.
+Don’t be afraid to take things apart and repurpose.
+See the centerpiece above?
+The filler I have in my dough bowls consisted of a cornucopia’s guts and a baggie with a cute scarecrow on the front.
+I took both apart and used the florals and the pumpkins and gourds to fill up the bowl.
 Hand-me-downs are a memorable way to decorate for fall on a budget.

 Tip #5 in how to decorate for fall on a budget is to make a stop by the Dollar Tree.
 They usually have a great supply of fall pieces for just $1.
-I found the small hay bells, crows and pumpkins there last year.
+I found the small hay bells, crows, and pumpkins there last year.
 I took several large and brightly colored Styrofoam pumpkins and spray painted them white.

-Tip #6, online swap shops.
-Last year I scored a couple of boxes full of fall sunflowers and straw from left over wedding decorations.
+Check out the online swap shops.
+Last year I scored a couple of boxes full of fall sunflowers and straw from leftover wedding decorations.
 I came home and made them into small and large bouquets to place around.
-Be on the look out for items in unusual places.
+Be on the lookout for items in unusual places.